d-smith/acg-aws-architecture/01-cloud-practitioner/notes.md

 * Helps you manage backups across multiple AWS services
 * Integrates with resource like EC2, EBS, ECS, and more
 * Includes backup plan with both frequency and retention

+### Content Delivery Services

+CDN - mechanism to deliver content quickly and efficiently based on geographoc location

+#### CloudFront

+* CDN that provides global distribution of content with low latency
+* Make available or restrict based on location
+* Speeds up delivery of static and dynamic web content
+* Uses edge locations to speed up delivery

+Delivery

+* If available at the edge, returned directly
+* Not presend on the edge, retrieve from origin and cache at edge

+Use Cases

+* S3 Static Websites
+* Prevent DDOS attacks
+* IP address blocking

+Global accelerator

+* Sends your users through the AWS global network when accessing your content, speeding up delivery
+* Improves latency and availability of single region applications
+* Send traffic through the AWS global network infrastructure
+* 60% performance boost
+* Automatically reroutes traffic to healthy available regional endpoints

+S3 Transfer Acceleration

+* Speed up s3 upload and download
+* Fast transfer of files over long distancts
+* Uses CloudFronts globally distributed edge locations
+* Customers around the work can upload to a central bucket